 Switch to silk

-Silky Tots Silk Bassinet/Cot Slips and Sheets help to reduce friction on baby’s head by up to 43% (when compared to ordinary cotton sheets).
+Silky Tots Silk Bassinet/Crib Slips and Sheets help to reduce friction on baby’s head by up to 43% (when compared to ordinary cotton sheets).
 This friction is what causes matting, knotting, frizz and eventually the dreaded baby bald spot.
 Silk is also hypoallergenic and uninhabitable by dust-mites which makes it perfect for eczema, asthma and allergies.
-Being non-absorbent, silk doesn't absorb the natural oils from skin or hair, it really is a wonder fabric!.
+Being non-absorbent, silk doesn't absorb the natural oils from skin or hair, it really is a wonder fabric!

 Silky Tots, the gentle way to sleep.